godaddy/tartufo-node/README.md

 # Tartufo, Managed By npm!

-[Tartufo](https://tartufo.readthedocs.io/en/stable/) is an open-source project provides tooling to look for and find secrets that may or may not have been accidentally committed to code.
+[Tartufo](https://tartufo.readthedocs.io/en/stable/) is an open-source project that provides tooling to look for and find secrets that may or may not have been accidentally committed to code.
 It provides a wonderful pre-commit mode that is perfect for keeping repositories clean of committed secrets.

-This package exists to help orchestrate making sure Tartufo is available for use by local developers working in pure-javascript projects.
-When installed into your projects, it will provide a local you can use in your `package.json` scripts.
+**This package** exists to help orchestrate ensuring Tartufo is available for use by local developers working in pure-javascript projects.
+When installed into your projects, it provides a handy shim that you can use in `package.json` scripts without having to instruct developers to perform extra installation steps!

-This package _prefers_ to use a globally-installed tartufo _if present_, otherwise it will install a local copy.
+This package _prefers_ to use a globally-installed Tartufo _if present_, otherwise it will install a local copy.

 ## Prerequisites

 This package requires that Python 3.6+ be installed and available.
 It expects to find python either at the command `python3` or `python` if the former is not available.

-**This package does not currently support Windows!**

 ### Installing Python on a Mac